Change Started

 UP Plants 1 billion trees – Uttar Pradesh Forest Cover is important

-India’s northern state of Uttar Pradesh has claimed that between 2017 to 2021, the government along with citizens has planted 100 crores (1 billion) trees in the state.
+India’s northern state of Uttar Pradesh has claimed that between 2017 and 2021, the government along with citizens has planted 100 crores (1 billion) trees in the state.

 The current state government which was formed in 2017 has been planting more trees with every passing year.
-According to the state government, 650 million (65 cr) saplings were planted from 2017 to 2020, and another 300 million (30 cr) saplings are being planted in 2021.
+According to the state government, 650 million (65 cr) saplings were planted from 2017 to 2020, and another 300 million (30 cr) saplings were planted in 2021.

-The intensive tree plantation drives in the last 5 years are done jointly by the Forest Department and various other state departments.
+The intensive tree plantation drives in the last 5 years have been done jointly by the Forest Department and various other state departments.

-The tree plantation campaigns have also helped in increasing awareness in people about the importance of trees and the environment.
+The tree plantation campaigns have also increased awareness among people about the importance of trees and the environment.
 As per the announcement, about 50 million (5 cr) trees were planted by citizens, NGOs, schools, and other organizations during the year.

 In its efforts to restore old trees, the state government has also decided to tag “heritage trees” i.e. those trees that are older than 100 years.
 Besides, the government also plants to conserve the endemic tree species of the state.